w3c/wai-curricula/intro.md

 ##### Suggested homework

 Ask students to write down some notes on how to incorporate people with disabilities to a particular testing phase.
-Remember them to take into account compensation and time-based requirements and to treat them Swith respect and consideration.
+Remember them to take into account compensation and time-based requirements and to treat them with respect and consideration.

 ##### Suggested teaching materials